Netoxique/happypanda/README.md

 ## Changes over the original

 - Added WebP image support.
-- Added a portable Windows x64 build based on CPython 3.11 and cx_Freeze.
+- Added a reproducible portable Windows x64 build based on CPython 3.11 and cx_Freeze, with bundled UnRAR support.
 - Improved startup and gallery loading performance.
-- Modernized E-Hentai and ExHentai metadata fetching with batching and safer error handling.
+- Modernized E-Hentai and ExHentai metadata fetching with batching, source fallback, and safer error handling.
+- Added compatibility with current Eze JSON metadata.
+- Improved gallery scanning and page counts by filtering non-image files.
-- Added configurable thumbnail ribbons, type colors, and labels.
+- Added configurable gallery type colors with label, ribbon, and off modes;
+  labels are the default.
 - Fixed sidebar, notification, and fractional-label display issues.

 ## Features